menixator/procella/README.md

 be an unchanging value, let's assume 0.
 Therefore, the packet for A will always be the same(even after encryption) no matter how many times you send it.
-The attacker can use this information to map out all the possible outputs on the gpio pin for all the combinations and essentially create a device that can talk to a Receiver without even having to know the packet format.
+The attacker can use this information to map out all the possible outputs on the GPIO pin for all the combinations and essentially create a device that can talk to a Receiver without even having to know the packet format.

 However, if these 4 bytes are filled with random values, the chances of two